 Explore on foot the many wonders of the ‘Rose-Red City’, one of the most famous UNESCO World Heritage Sites in the world.
 Established as the capital of the ancient Nabataeans, it was an important stop on the caravan route between Asia, Arabia and Europe.
 Discover tombs, temples and exquisite monuments hewn out of the surrounding mountains.
 Whilst the entire site is extraordinary, the most well-known structures include the Treasury, accessed through the narrow ‘siq’ – a naturally occurring geological rift between the mountains, the Roman Theatre, the Corinthian and Palace Tombs and the Roman Road.

 Refuel with lunch at the Basin Restaurant amidst the ruins before continuing your explorations.
 Climb the 1,200 steps to one of the ancient city’s most awe-inspiring monuments, the Monastery.
 With a massive facade almost fifty metres square, carved out of the mountain, the summit offers spectacular views.
-Return to the hotel for some relaxation before joining a culinary experience at the Petra Kitchen when you learn how to make traditional Bedouin dishes from farm-fresh local ingredients.

 Day 7: Petra – Wadi Rum